 One clearly sees that the vacuum LDOS hosts various resonances, already identified as surface or interface states~\cite{Bouhassoune2019}, distinctly showing up in either the majority- or minority-spin channels.
-Most important is that the LDOS is strongly dependent on the non-collinearity of the magnetic moments and on the size of the localized spin-texture.
-The interplay of the misalignement of the magnetic moments and hybridization of electronic states trigger the shift of the observed features and emergence of new states as discussed in Refs.~\cite{Crum2015,Bouhassoune2019}.
+Most important is that the LDOS is strongly dependent on the noncollinearity of the magnetic moments and on the size of the localized spin-texture.
+The interplay of the misalignement of the magnetic moments and hybridization of electronic states trigger the shift of the observed features and emergence of new states as discussed in~\cite{Crum2015,Bouhassoune2019}.
 This happens for instance in the minority-spin LDOS, which hosts new spectral feature in comparison to the ferromagnetic LDOS due to the hybridization and projection of the resonances occurring in the majority-spin channel.

-\subsection{Skyrmion-induced Friedel oscillations induced in PdFe bilayer on Ir(111)}
+\subsection{Skyrmion-Induced Friedel Oscillations Induced in PdFe Bilayer on Ir(111)}